brimdata/zync/README.md

 ### Syncing To Kafka

-`zync to-kafka` formats data from a Zed data pool as Avro and "produces" records that arrive in the pool to the Kafka topic specified in the kafka meta field in each record.
+`zync to-kafka` reads records that arrive in a Zed pool, transcodes them to Avro, and "produces" them to the Kafka topic specified in the `kafka` metadata field of each record.

-The synchronization algorithm is very simple: when `zync to-kafka` comes up, it queries the pool for the largest `kafka.offset` for each `kafka.topic` present and queries each Kafka topic for its high-water mark, then it reads, shapes, and produces all records from the Zed pool at the high-water mark and beyond for each topic.
+The synchronization algorithm is very simple: when `zync to-kafka` starts up, it queries the pool for the largest `kafka.offset` for each `kafka.topic` present and queries each Kafka topic for its high-water mark.
+Then it reads, shapes, and produces all records from the Zed pool at the high-water mark and beyond for each topic.

-There is currently no logic to detect multiple concurrent writers to the same Kafka output topic, so care must be taken to only run a single `zync to-kafka` process at a time on any given Kafka topic.
+There is currently no logic to detect multiple concurrent writers to the same Kafka output topic, so care must be taken to only run a single `zync to-kafka` process at a time for any given Kafka topic.

-> Note: `sync to` currently exits after syncing to the highest contiguous offset.
+> Note: `to-kafka` currently exits after syncing to the highest contiguous offset.
 > We plan to soon modify it so it will run continuously, listening for
 > commits to the pool, then push any new to Kafka with minimal latency.